Western Religion (film): Release

 Western Religion had its world premiere at the 2015 Cannes Film Market.
 Automatic Entertainment signed with the film for worldwide sales, beginning at the Cannes Film Market.
 The film was bought by Screen Media Films for North America following its world premiere.
 It was released theatrically in the fall of 2015 and in home entertainment in early 2016.

 Western Religion was one of 15 films in competition at the 2015 San Diego Film Festival and began its US theatrical release at the Arena Cinema in Hollywood October 9–15, 2015.

 The film embarked on a 'Wagon Trail' national tour.
 Its first stop after Los Angeles took place at the historic New Strand Theatre in West Liberty, Iowa.
 Western Religion had its Midwest premiere at the New Strand on November 20, 2015.
 There were horses, cowboys and Indians on hand for the premiere, with TV coverage by NBC Universal, ENT1 Las Vegas and PATV18 out of Iowa City.
 The film ran theatrically at the New Strand until November 25.

 The next stop on the Wagon Trail national tour was the Alamo Drafthouse in Austin, Texas, at Slaughter Lane on December 3, 2015, followed by a premiere at Landmark's Sunshine Cinema in the East Village of New York City on January 11, 2016.
 Western Religion completed its national tour at Narberth Reel Cinemas 2 in Pennsylvania at a sold out show that broke the house record, while playing alongside Star Wars: The Force Awakens.

 Screen Media Films released the film on video on Demand on January 1, 2016, and slated the DVD release for March 1, 2016.

 Reception

 Martin Tsai of the Los Angeles Times described it as "a one-dimensional movie painted in painfully broad strokes and whizzing, hurry-scurry action sequences".
 Nick Schager of The Village Voice called it "a fiasco of frontier-wide proportions".
 Denise Marie Siino of Life in LA Magazine wrote, "Not since John Ford’s 3 Godfathers has a Western film taken a Biblical myth and, along with a host of plot twists and a cadre of colorful characters, successfully reincarnated it for the box office."
+Alicia Glass of MovieMoxie gave it seven out of 10 stars and called it "a rollicking good time... that has a little bit of everything and then some."
 The West Liberty Index wrote that although the film doesn't have "the finish of a big Hollywood production... it is definitely unique, with the soul of a spaghetti western.
 The Biblical play on good and evil is like a children's fable, albeit the engaging film is aimed at adults."